 |💰 Best budget hotel:||Sheraton Kauai Resort|

-📌12 Best Areas to Stay in Kauai for tourist
+📌12 Best Areas to Stay in Kauai for tourists

 The South Shore: Poipu, Koloa, and Lawai: